nadethoughts/Aetheria/Crown-of-the-Immortals/2.Aftermath/Adventure.md

 ### [[Simear]] - Jason

 # Overview
-in the aftermath of the [[Goblin]] attack and the appearance of the [[Luakini o ka Manawa]] temple, the community implimented a few changes.
+in the aftermath of the [[Goblin]] attack and the appearance of the [[Luakini o ka Manawa]] temple, the community implemented a few changes.

 1. They built a tower that goes down to the bridge of the temple to see if they can understand it's secrets.
 They want to see if there is something to be learned that might help them with survival.
 2. The built up battlements on the edge of town with the help of [[Cahir]] & [[Simear]]